-There may well be several (or many) variations of essentially the same surname in the database as there was no real standardisation of the way that names were spelt until well into the 1800s.
+There might well be several (or many) variations of essentially the same surname in the database as there was no real standardisation of the way that names were spelt until well into the 1800s.
 Even then people made mistakes.
 Also, many people were illiterate, leaving the Enumerator to write what they heard, perhaps an unfamiliar name in an unfamiliar accent.
 So don't assume that your name was always spelt the same way that it is now.
 There will always be variations, even for the same person in different census returns.
 It is really a matter of getting used to, and allowing for, the possible variations of the name when searching.

 To assist you in searching for surname variations, you can place a tick in the Soundex box.
 This option will find similar sounding names, as pronounced in English.
 Soundex is the most widely known of all phonetic algorithms — a set of rules to be followed in deciding which groups of letters might sound alike.
 It is important to remember that the Soundex algorithm assumes that the first letter of the name is correct.
-So, you may wish to consider additional searches for similar sounding surnames but using different first letters.
+So, you might wish to consider additional searches for similar sounding surnames but using different first letters.

 If using Soundex, enter the surname with the expected spelling.
 In particular, do not enter the Soundex Code itself.

-- Elizabeth will find also find
+- Elizabeth will find also find ‘Elisabeth’ and ‘Eliz’

-- William will also find
+- William will also find ‘Wm’

-- Alexander will also find
+- Alexander will also find ‘Alex’ and ‘Alexr’